About Software Freedom Conservancy, Inc.

 Conservancy and its directors, officers, and staff believe strongly in the principles of software freedom, and believe that all users should have the right to study, improve and share their software.
 Conservancy helps protect, enable, coordinate, facilitate and defend the public's right to copy, share, modify and redistribute FLOSS both non-commercially and commercially.
 Finally, like most organizations devoted to FLOSS, Conservancy opposes the notion of patents that cover software, and urges contributors to its member projects not to apply for patents.

 Conservancy strives to be as transparent as possible, and makes its public filings available on its website.
-Bradley M. Kuhn, Conservancy's President, blogs regularly about Conservancy's activities.
+Our staff blog regularly about our activities.
 Finally, detailed information about the work that Conservancy does for its member projects is also available.